Gluten Free Quiche Lorraine

 Preparation:

 I chose sorghum as the predominant grain because I love it in my bread baking, along with brown rice.
 Teff has always reminded me of cereal.
-It has a strong taste that can easily overpower a recipe, but I knew that a little would add a wheaty note to the flavor profile.
+It has a strong taste that can easily overpower a recipe, but I knew that adding just a little would boost the flavor profile.
 I ground the Teff grain and flax seeds in a coffee grinder.

 I lined 2 large baking sheets with parchment and divided the dough between the 2 sheets.
 I then used a wet spatula to spread the dough out into a very thin layer.
 Start in the middle and spread the dough outward to the edges of the parchment.